NASA-AMMOS/slim/continuous-integration/starter-kits/README.md

 7. Create a [Jenkins Multibranch Pipeline Job](https://www.cloudbees.com/blog/jenkins-multibranch-pipeline-with-git-tutorial) configured to point at the Jenkinsfile at `.ci/Jenkinsfile-buildDeploy`
-8. Test and debug using [Jenkins build logging](https://opensource.com/article/19/9/intro-building-cicd-pipelines-jenkins) that reports build progress. **Note: Click the build numbeer to view build logs.**
+8. Test and debug using [Jenkins build logging](https://opensource.com/article/19/9/intro-building-cicd-pipelines-jenkins) that reports build progress. **Note: Click the build number to view build logs.**

 ### Maven `multimodule` project
 Note that this differs from the `simple` project by introducing ordered, modular builds, so